-Media Advisory: Government of Canada to announce support for community infrastructure and programs i | Government & Administration
+Media Advisory: Government of Canada to Announce Support for Community Infrastructure and programs i | Government & Administration

-(firmenpresse) - EDMONTON, ALBERTA -- (Marketwired) -- 01/16/17 -- As part of the Government of Canada's celebrations of the 150th anniversary of Confederation, members of the media are invited to attend an important event with the Honourable Amarjeet Sohi, Minister of Infrastructure and Communities and Member of Parliament for Edmonton Mill Woods, and Randy Boissonnault, Parliamentary Secretary to the Minister of Canadian Heritage and Member of Parliament for Edmonton Centre, on behalf of the Honourable Navdeep Bains, Minister of Innovation, Science and Economic Development and Minister responsible for Western Economic Diversification Canada, and the Honourable Melanie Joly, Minister of Canadian Heritage.
+(firmenpresse) - FORT MCMURRAY, ALBERTA -- (Marketwired) -- 01/17/17 -- As part of the Government of Canada's celebrations of the 150th anniversary of Confederation, members of the media are invited to attend an important event with the Honourable Amarjeet Sohi, Minister of Infrastructure and Communities and Member of Parliament for Edmonton Mill Woods, on behalf of the Honourable Navdeep Bains, Minister of Innovation, Science and Economic Development and Minister responsible for Western Economic Diversification Canada, and the Honourable Melanie Joly, Minister of Canadian Heritage.

 Hashtag: #Canada150